mvolkmann/blog/src/flutter.md

 enables writing mobile, web, desktop, and embedded apps using the {% aTargetBlank "https://dart.dev", "Dart programming language" %}.

+Everything rendered by a Flutter app is rendered by a widget.
+There are many provided widgets and custom ones can be defined.

 ## Resources

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)